Skip to content

-Ann Riat, Physical Therapist and Pelvic Health Specialist, has over 20 years of experience treating male and female urinary incontinence, pelvic pain, and pregnancy and postpartum conditions.
+Ann Riat, PT, is a Physical Therapist and Pelvic Health Specialist with more than 20 years of experience treating male and female urinary incontinence, pelvic pain, and pregnancy and postpartum conditions.
+She leads our Pelvic Health program and has completed all levels of pelvic health education and testing offered through the American Physical Therapy Association.
+Ann combines her extensive expertise with genuine compassion, providing individualized care for every patient.

 At your initial appointment, your therapist will discuss your symptoms, concerns, and goals for treatment with you at length.
 After your assessment is complete, your therapist will explain her findings and recommend treatment options to help you achieve your goals.
 Treatments are generally very effective, pain free and take place in a private setting.
 Therapy appointments are scheduled to give you the appropriate one on one time with your therapist for your treatment plan so it is important to arrive on time.